 Key Components of Healing Toddler Tooth Decay

-- I originally recommended a paleo diet, but I simply can’t anymore.
+- We didn’t do a great job sticking to paleo, though.
 I think our daughter’s tooth decay was largely caused by her lip tie and food / milk getting trapped.
-She honestly had plenty of grains and bread WHILE her teeth were healing, so my experience doesn’t back up going paleo.
+She honestly had plenty of grains and bread WHILE her teeth were healing, so my experience doesn’t back up going 100% paleo.

 - Brushing daily with the smallest amount of Crest original toothpaste.